bradens17/bradens17.github.io/_projects/2022-04-00-Study-Robot-Companion.md

 <p><iframe src="https://player.vimeo.com/video/909578755?badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" loading="lazy" width="640" height="360" frameborder="0" allowfullscreen></iframe></p>

 # What I learned
-I learned ALOT from this project.
-To start we used an MSP430 microcontroller chip.
-We soldered onto our own board which I had minimal experience with prior.
-After soldering on the chip 4 times, I got fairly good at soldering small components and was pretty familiar with the heat gun to remove parts.
+I gained extensive knowledge through this project, starting with the utilization of an MSP430 microcontroller chip.
+The hands-on experience of soldering onto our custom board, despite my limited prior exposure, enabled me to develop proficiency after soldering the chip four times.
+I became adept at handling small components and familiar with using a heat gun for part removal.

-I also did all the firmware for this project.
-We used a stepper motor for yaw rotation and a servo motor for opening and closing the mouth.
-Additionally, we had the LED eyes to depict emotion and 3 limit switches for phone detection and for stopping the motor.
-All this control was done using the MSP430 using code composer.
+Additionally, I took charge of the firmware development for the project.
+We incorporated a stepper motor for yaw rotation, a servo motor for the mouth's opening and closing, LED eyes to convey emotions, and three limit switches for phone detection and motor cessation.
+All these controls were orchestrated using the MSP430 and Code Composer.

-We also used computer vision to track the users movement and detect if they are on task.
-My partner led this part of the project and I assisted.
+Incorporating computer vision for user movement tracking and task detection was another facet of our project.
+My partner led this segment, and I provided assistance.

-The mechanical design was done using OnShape CAD and we 3D printed 95% of the parts.
-We decided to make it look like croc as it was cute and we wanted an animal with a big mouth that could "eat a phone".
-This required surface modelling to make the face look like a croc.
+The mechanical design was executed through OnShape CAD, and 95% of the components were 3D printed.
+We opted for a crocodile-inspired design for its cuteness and the symbolic concept of "eating" a phone, necessitating surface modeling for the crocodile face.

-We made a huge mistake when desigining this... we had the idea of making this into a product and had product design in our heads.
-We only a 2-3 weeks to design and build this and we should have had the mindset of just building minimum viable product prototype just ensuring our main funcitons work.
-But we tried to make it as compact as possible, this led to alot of issues with wiring and on demo day we had a short that cause our board to break.
-(The other reason was because we didnt have any heat shrink or electrical so we may have had some open wires)
+A critical lesson emerged during the design phase.
+Although we initially envisioned turning the project into a product, we had a limited timeframe of 2-3 weeks for both design and construction.
+Instead of adopting a mindset focused on building a minimum viable product prototype, we attempted to make it as compact as possible.
+Unfortunately, this decision led to wiring issues, and on demo day, a short circuit occurred, causing our board to malfunction.
+Lack of heat shrink and electrical tools may have contributed to open wires exacerbating the situation.

 <div class="gallery-box">
   <div class="gallery">